RaziqaA/Car_PricePrediction_Ml/README.md

 3. Training the linear regression model on the training set.
 4. Saving the trained model using Pickle for future predictions.

-The Pickle file (`model.pkl`) is included in the project and is loaded by the Flask application to make predictions.
+The Pickle file (`LinearRegressionModel.pkl`) is included in the project and is loaded by the Flask application to make predictions.

 ## Web Application
 The web application is built using Flask and Jinja2 for templating.
 It provides a simple interface for users to input car parameters and receive price predictions.